Ettore Bugatti

-Ettore Arco Isidoro Bugatti (15 September 1881 – 21 August 1947) was a Franco-Italian automobile designer and manufacturer.
+Ettore Arco Isidoro Bugatti (15 September 1881 – 21 August 1947) was an Italian-French automobile designer and manufacturer.
 He received French citizenship in 1946 and is remembered as the founder and proprietor of the automobile manufacturing company Automobiles E. Bugatti, which he founded in 1909 in the then German town of Molsheim in the Alsace region of what is now France.
 Bugatti died in Paris and is buried in Dorlisheim, France.

 Family origin and early life

 Bugatti was born into an artistic family in Milan, Italy.
 He was the elder son of Carlo Bugatti (1856–1940), an important Italian Art Nouveau furniture and jewellery designer, and his wife, Teresa Lorioli (1862–1935).
 His younger brother, Rembrandt (1884–1916), was a renowned animal sculptor.
 His aunt, Luigia Bugatti, was the wife of the painter Giovanni Segantini.
 His paternal grandfather, Giovanni Luigi Bugatti, was an architect and sculptor.

 Bugatti's father intended that he follow a conventional technical apprenticeship with one of the Milanese tri-/quadricycle manufacturers, but the boy quickly demonstrated a deep instinctive understanding of the wide range of aspects of motor-vehicle construction, and with Prinetti & Stucchi constructed his "Bugatti Type 1" in 1898.